 Sodar settings Advised value Comments

 Met Sampling

 Maximum Altitude Mht 4000 array = 150 m Preventing backscatter from a previous

 3000 array = 250 m pulse

 Altitude Increment Avdst 4000 array = 10 m

-3000 array = 20 m
+~ 3000 array = 20 m

-Averaging Time Sec 600 s In the wise project there will be done some

-measurements with a averaging time of 60
+Averaging Time Sec 600 s In the wise project there will be done some measurements with a averaging time of 60 s.

-s.
 ECN will report about this.
-There is
+There is already a Riso article about this.

-Wind Gust detection Ngay Not important
+Wind Gust detection interval Ngav Not important

-interval Ingav Not important

 Percent acceptable data Gd At least 10 %

 W Magnitude Threshold Wmax 500 cm/s Should be adjusted in complex terrain

 Minimum Altitude Min Alt 1

 Digital Sampling

-Digital sampling rate Srate 960 Together with the nfft gives this a range

-resolution of 22.6 m.
-The frequency

-resolution is 15 Hz.
+Digital sampling rate Srate 960 Together with the nfft gives this a range resolution of 22.6 m.
+The frequency resolution is 15 Hz.

 Number of FFT points Nfft 64

-Signal-to-Noise Snr 7 Should be 6 to 8
+Signal-to-Noise threshold Snr 7 Should be 6 to 8

-threshold

-Amplitude threshold Amp Not important This parameter is not important in the
+Amplitude threshold Amp Not important This parameter is not important in the cases that the Back parameter is not equal to 0

-to 0

-Adaptive noise threshold Back -120 Noise threshold is 120 % of the noise

-p measured after the pulse
+Adaptive noise threshold Back -120 Noise threshold is 120 % of the noise measured after the pulse

 Analog bandwidth Bw 800 Hz

-Clutter rejection Clut 6 Only clutter rejection on the U and V
+Clutter rejection Clut 6 Only clutter rejection on the U and V beams

-beams

 Noise time constant Nwt 10 s

-SODAR parameters 5
+SODAR parameters

-Audio amplitude Damp As high as possible Talan into account the manage resolution of
+Audio amplitude Damp As high as possible

-Puise length Pulw 100 ms 1 aken into acount the range resolution of
+Pulse length Pulw 100 ms Taken into acount the range resolution of 22.6 m which follows from Srate and Nfft and Rise

-and Rise

-Pulse transition time Rise 15 % Together with $Pulw = 100$ ms gives this an

-effective pulse length of 70 ms
+Pulse transition time Rise 15 % Together with Pulw = 100 ms gives this an effective pulse length of 70 ms

-· · · · · · · · · · · · · · · · · · ·

 DOPPLER Limits

 X axis min radial vel Mincr -800 cm/s

-X axis max radial vel Maxer 800 cm/s
+X axis max radial vel Maxcr 800 cm/s

 Y axis min radial vel Minbr -800 cm/s

 Y axis max radial vel Maxbr 800 cm/s

 Z axis min radial vel Minar -400 cm/s

 Z axis max radial vel Maxar 400 cm/s

 Peak detection limits Nbini 5